We will post the names of anyone who solves any of these puzzles.

 Euler line of ABC and the Euler line of DEF intersect at O.

-Solved by: Nick McGrath, Fotos Fotiadis
+Solved by: Nick McGrath, Fotos Fotiadis, P.M.A.
+Hakeem, Amogh Keni,

 Point on Circumcircle